It is not illegal to deny the paternity of the man with whom you conceived a child unless you are married or in a civil union.

 However, the mother cannot claim retroactive maintenance if the undeclared father resurfaces later on.

 Showing remorse and coming back

 The man who would like to establish his rights and his title and accept his role of father after being declared “absent” or “unknown” will have a long and expensive path to follow to succeed because he will first have to submit to a DNA test (about $400) to prove his filiation to the child.
 Once the biological bond is established, he must place a request to exercise his “rights of access” to his child or children in Court.

 This right is usually granted to men whose DNA proves the bloodline, says the lawyer.
 However, because the child doesn’t know this father of his, the mother could request supervised visits.

-In fact, a paternity confirmed by the Act of birth is not necessarily permanent, says Mrs. Crivello.
-A mother can file a request in Termination of parental rights.
+In fact, paternity confirmed by the Act of birth is not necessarily permanent, says Mrs. Crivello.
+A mother can file a request for Termination of parental rights.
 The lawyer gives this example: “The mother declares the biological father on the Act of birth and, three months before birth, he is incarcerated.
-If he is freed, say five years later and he wants to see his child, the mother can file this request, arguing that the father abandoned his child.”
+If he is freed, say five years later and he wants to see his child, the mother can file this request for Termination, arguing that the father abandoned his child.”